 - Specified credit for a specific Deakin unit (when previous studies are comparable to that of the Deakin unit).

 - Unspecified credit for an elective unit within a Deakin course (when no comparable Deakin unit exists and where course rules state that unspecified credit can be granted).

 How is CPL assessed?

 Your application will be assessed if your qualifications were completed within the last 10 years.
 For older qualifications, only submit an application if you can demonstrate your continual involvement in the subject area.

 Other factors to keep in mind

-- At least a third of your chosen course needs to be completed at Deakin, or at least half for certificate courses.
+- At least a third of your course needs to be completed at Deakin, or at least half for certificate courses.

 - Deakin will provide credit for overseas qualifications when they're benchmarked against relevant Australian qualifications.

 - International students must fulfill the requirements of their student visa, even if CPL is granted.
 Speak with an international student adviser to discuss how CPL may affect your visa.

 - Centrelink benefits may be affected if your study load becomes part time.
 Speak to a faculty course adviser about maintaining a full-time load.